philemonnwanne/projects/mini-project/readme.md

 ### Access Laravel
-Now, open your web browser and access the Laravel site by visiting your domain.
+Now, open your web browser and access the Laravel site by visiting your `virtual domain name` or IP`.
 You will be redirected to the Laravel default page.
 If you get a `404 | not found` error, make sure to do the following...
 - move to your `routes` directory in your project directory which in my case is `/var/www/mini-project/laravel/routes`
 ```
 cd /var/www/mini-project/laravel/routes